mkitt/nodelint.tmbundle/README.md

 *You'll need to manually update your bundle to stay current down the road if you go this route.*

-*Please note, I haven't tested installing this on another machine yet, you may need to init and update the submodule for nodelint.js within the bundle before this works.
-Check out working with [git submodules][submodules] for more information.*

 ## TextMate Global Settings ##

-Once you have the bundle installed, under the `Support/bin/` folder there is a submodule pointing to the latest release of the [nodelint.js][nodelint] repository (*assumes you've either installed from GitHub or GetBundles and not just downloaded the source*).
-I'd suggest leaving this alone and let the submodule live it's life, there are plenty other places you can affect configurations.
+Once you have the bundle installed, under the `Support/bin/` folder lives the barebones latest of [nodelint.js][nodelint].
+I'd suggest leaving this alone and let [nodelint.js][nodelint] live it's life, there are plenty other places you can affect configurations.
 If you feel the need to adjust how [nodelint.js][nodelint] works, please fork that repository and ask [Tav][tav] or [myself][mkitt] for a pull request there.

 Within `Support/conf/` there are 3 files which you can alter.
 These files are generally what the bundle will read when running [nodelint.js][nodelint] validations: